-Joan Good Erickson Award - Dr. Joan Good Erickson received her undergraduate degree in speech pathology and elementary education in 1956 from Northern Illinois University.
+Joan Good Erickson, Ph.D received her undergraduate degree in speech pathology and elementary education in 1956 from Northern Illinois University.
 She went on to earn her master's in speech pathology and Ph.D. in early childhood education from the University of Illinois at Urbana-Champaign.
 She worked as a speech, language and aural rehabilitation therapist, a clinical audiologist and part-time psychology research associate.
 Prior to passing away in 2011, she served in an advisory capacity on many committees and panels at the state and national level related to education and speech and hearing science.
 Her publications include two edited books and numerous journal articles and book chapters as well as instructional television programs and clinical materials.
 Her later research focused on cross-cultural attitudes toward disabilities.
-The Joan Good Erickson Award is to support a student focusing on multicultural issues, hearing loss, or cleft palate
+The Joan Good Erickson Award is to support a student focusing on multicultural issues, hearing loss or cleft palate

-- Cletus G Fisher Outstanding Senior Award - Dr. Cletus Fisher came to NIU in 1968 with a desire to create a Department of Communicative Disorders that could stand-alone from the Department of Speech.
-As a result of his efforts, the Department of Communicative Disorders (now known as Allied Health & Communicative Disorders), became one of the largest such programs in the state, and ranked near the top of similar programs in the country.
+Cletus Fisher, Ph.D. came to NIU in 1968 with a desire to create a Department of Communicative Disorders that could stand-alone from the Department of Speech.
+As a result of his efforts, the Department of Communicative Disorders (now known as Allied Health and Communicative Disorders), became one of the largest such programs in the state, and ranked near the top of similar programs in the country.
 At the time, the department offered the only rehabilitation-counseling program in the state with a focus on deafness.
 The Cletus G. Fisher Award is to support an exceptional senior studying communicative disorders or rehabilitation services.